×

 What do people find most challenging about the culture in Guatemala?

-"Security (18 murders per day, many robberies), understanding people (learning a new language), not working," explained one expat living in Guatemala City, Guatemala.
+"Security (18 murders per day, many robberies), understanding people (learning a new language), not working," remarked one foreigner who made the move to Guatemala City.

 View More Answers